Qihoo360/mongosync/README.md

   after that, a "mongosync" named execution file appears in the $(MONGOSYNC_ROOT)/output directory, and also a "mongosync.conf" named config file

-  *SP:**
+  *SP:*

-  a. maybe some depenncies not installed in your machine, install them according to the tips（mostly boost libarary is needed）
+  a. maybe some depenncies not installed in your machine, install them according to the tips（mostly sons, boost and ssl is needed）

   b. don't use c++11 to compile this program, otherwise will occur error